 Sign Up Bonus: $10

 Swagbucks is a legit money-making app where you can make money taking surveys, watching videos, playing games, and more.

 Freelance platforms are the go-to place for many individuals and businesses who need help with a wide variety of tasks.

-From Administration and accounting to engineering, development, freelance writing, data entry and everything in between, many of the jobs available today can easily be freelanced, and start making money from your laptop!
+From Administration and accounting to engineering, development, freelance writing, data entry, and everything in between, many of the jobs available today can easily be freelanced, and start making money from your laptop!

 Fiverr is one of the top platforms for finding freelance gigs for around the world.
 Sign up now for free!